devonfw/my-thai-star/NestJS/README.md

 The configuration files are in the following path: src/config/\*.ts

-Each file contains the following parameters to be retrieved by the configuration service depending on the execution enviroment:
+Each file contains the following parameters to be retrieved by the configuration service depending on the execution environment:

 - HOST: Host url .
 - PORT: Port number on where the requests are to be listened.